Trusts

 Contact a Trusts Attorney With Bassett Murray Law Group, PLLC

-For help creating trusts as part of your estate planning or for asset protection, contact us at the Bassett Murray Law Group, PLLC, in Ann Arbor, MI.
+For help creating trusts as part of your estate planning or for asset protection, contact us at the Bassett Murray Law Group, PLLC, in Ann Arbor and Petoskey, MI.
 Call today at 734-930-9200 or contact us online to schedule an initial consultation.

 GET TO KNOW US BETTER